GoogleCloudPlatform/DataflowTemplates/v2/cdc-parent/README.md

 - An **optional properties file** containing the database password: `databasePassword=...`
   - This extra file can be passed as a secret for Kubernetes deployment, without revealing the password in the main properties file.
-- A credentials file with privileges to push to Cloud PubSub, and update Entries in Google Cloud Catalog in the `GOOGLE_DEFAULT_CREDENTIALS` environment variable.
+- A credentials file with privileges to push to Cloud Pub/Sub, and update Entries in Google Cloud Catalog in the `GOOGLE_DEFAULT_CREDENTIALS` environment variable.

 #### Passing parameters directly to Debezium